 STEVEN HOLL, FRIBA (1947-)

 Holl grew up in Bremerton WA and Manchester WA.
 He graduated from the University of Washington College of Architecture and Urban Planning.
 In 1998, Holl was awarded the prestigious Alvar Aalto Medal.
 In 2001, Time named Holl America's best architect.
 Other awards include AIANY1997 Medal of Honor, the 2001 French Grande Médaille d’Or, the Smithsonian Institution’s 2002 Cooper-Hewitt National Design Award in Architecture.
 His projects include buildings at Pratt, the Herning Museum of Contemporary Art, the Vanke Center.
 He was he 2012 AIA Gold Medal winner.
 Holl is a tenured professor at Columbia University, where he has taught since 1981 with Dimitra Tsachrelia.
 He frequently teaches on the relationship between music and architecture and is well-known for the 2019 expansion of the JFK Center for the Performing Arts in Washington DC.
 In 2010, Holl founded 'T' Space, a multidisciplinary arts organization in Rhinebeck NY to create educational fusions of art, architecture, music, and poetry on a 30-acre nature reserve.
-It will also the Holl archive.
+It will also contain the Holl archive.
 Bio adapted from Wikipedia.
 Research by Catherine Westergaard Cramer.

 1975 - The Myron and Helen Holl House, 7951 Beach Drive East, Port Orchard WA.
 Steven Holl's first residential design, done for his parents.
 Deeded to Holl.
 Available for rental.

 1988 - The Steven Berkowitz and Janet Odgis Vacation House, aka Whale House, 55 Lighthouse Road, Martha's Vineyard, Aquinnah MA.
 Inspired by Herman Melville's Moby Dick.
 Commisioned 1984.
 Won a 1986 Progressive Architecture award in 1986 and again in PA 1988; Architecture, May 1989.
 Won a 1989 AIA Award.
 Sold in 2000 to Herbert Brown and Catherine Lager.
 Sold to Stephen Trevor in 2013.
 Hutker Architects was hired to renovate and add another floor.
 The house was deemed too unstable for renovation and was destroyed in 2013.
 Starting from scratch, the project was abandoned during construction when the couple split up.
 Sold in 2014, a new couple bought it and completed the Hutker design in 2016.
 Top two photos by Paul Warchol.